- Home

 There are 4 different types of NAP available (indoor, campsite, greenfield and lightweight expedition).
 Full details of the scheme and how permits are assessed are explained here.

 To earn your first Nights Away Permit, or to renew an existing one, you will need to contact a Cambridgeshire Nights Away Advisor.
-This usually someone in your own District.
+This will usually someone in your own District.

 Once you have earned your Nights Away Permit you will need to submit a Nights Away Notification (NAN) form for each event.
 Any relevant Nights Away Permit holder can consider issuing a Nights Away Passport, to allow trusted and responsible Scouts or Explorer Scouts to lead a nights’ away event without an adult.
 Both forms are available towards the bottom of this linked page.